Andy Paley: Film and television work

 Paley produced the soundtracks for Dick Tracy (1990) and A Walk on the Moon (1999) and wrote the original music for Traveller (1997, starring Bill Paxton).
 In 2009, he contributed to the soundtrack of World's Greatest Dad, directed by Bobcat Goldthwait and starring Robin Williams.
 He also wrote the musical score for the first season of Showtime's The L Word.

 Paley also scored for cartoons such as The Ren & Stimpy Show, and later wrote and produced the music for Nickelodeon's SpongeBob SquarePants.
 He and Tom Kenny – the voice of SpongeBob – co-wrote the It's a SpongeBob Christmas!
 Album (2012).
 Paley and Kenny were also both members of Tom Kenny and the Hi-Seas.
 He led the Andy Paley Orchestra, which provided the music for The Thrilling Adventure & Supernatural Suspense Hour, a theater group in Los Angeles that performs original stage productions in the style of old radio melodramas.
 Additionally he provided music for The Dana Gould Hour podcast.

 Personal life and death

-Paley and his wife, Heather Crist Paley, have twin sons and lived in Grand Isle, Vermont.
+His younger sister Sarah is married to former U.S. senator Bob Kerrey.
+In 2010, Andy married Heather Crist in a ceremony officiated by Kerrey.
+They had twin sons and lived in Grand Isle, Vermont.

 In July 2024, Paley was diagnosed with throat cancer.
 Though he was successfully treated and had been cancer-free from September, it was found to have returned on November 7, after he was admitted to a hospital in Burlington, Vermont.
 Heather Crist Paley wrote on her blog that her husband's health steadily deteriorated over the following days, and he was eventually admitted to a hospice facility in Colchester, Vermont.
 He died there on November 20, at the age of 73.
+He was remembered by the New York Times as, "a record producer, composer and rock ’n’ roll chameleon".